joeybrown-ctrl/note-taker/README.md

 A note-taking app for users to keep persistent notes.
 Allows users to create, save and delete notes, as well as viewing previously saved notes.
 Utilizes an Express back-end and uses GET, POST and DELETE HTML and API routes to work with data.
 Built using Express.js, Node.js, JavaScript, CSS and HTML.
 Deployed via Heroku.

   ## Usage
 The images below show how to interact with the app.
+Click on the link above to view the deployed app in the browser!
 ![Image of home page](https://github.com/joeybrown-ctrl/note-taker/blob/main/images/note-taker-pic.png)
 <hr>
 ![Image of note page](https://github.com/joeybrown-ctrl/note-taker/blob/main/images/save-delete-pic.png)